syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/MaskedEditBox-Events.md

 ## MinimumSizeChanged

-This event occurs when the MinimumSize property is changed.
-The MinimumSize property gets / sets the minimum size of the control.
+This event occurs when the [MinimumSize](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt~MinimumSize.html) property is changed.
+The MinimumSize property gets or sets the minimum size of the control.

 The event handler receives an argument of type EventArgs containing data related to this event.